England reporter notebook: Gareth Southgate to adopt cautiously pragmatic approach to Iran game

 That would point to maybe Bukayo Saka or Mason Mount being the third of the attacking trio - both of whom have defensive nous and have been outstanding in doing the dirty work for Southgate in games gone by.

-Whether it's a back three or a back four that Southgate chooses, Harry Maguire is almost certain to be the centre of that defence.
-That will be controversial, considering his lack of game time for Manchester United and his dented confidence, which wasn't helped by a defensive howler that cost England a goal against Germany at Wembley eight weeks ago.
+Harry Maguire will start England's World Cup opener in a back four against Iran - and that will be controversial, considering his lack of game time for Manchester United and his dented confidence, which wasn't helped by a defensive howler that cost England a goal against Germany at Wembley eight weeks ago.

 England's nightmare Nations League campaign means they haven't won in six matches - the team's worst run of results since Southgate took over the reins.